seek-oss/treat/docs/how-it-works.md

 Theming in this way allows full static extraction of themed styles.
 However, it comes with an important trade-off.

 In order to ensure consistent specificity across different themes, themed styles are generated with higher precedence than non-themed styles.
-As a result, you need to be careful when mixing themed and non-themed styles in a single treat file.
+As a result, you need to be mindful when attempting to override themed styles with non-themed styles within a single treat file.

 For example, let's assume you've defined the following styles: